piontekle/lists-and-friends/README.md

 ## Acknowledgments

 * Thank you to the Robin Wieruch article [A Firebase in React Tutorial for Beginners](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/) for getting me started with the authentication context.
-* Thank you to the Prescott Prue tutorial, [Testing React + Firebase Apps With Cypress](https://medium.com/@prescottprue/testing-react-firebase-apps-with-cypress-7d7a64d155de)for helping me set up testing.
+* Thank you to the Prescott Prue tutorial, [Testing React + Firebase Apps With Cypress](https://medium.com/@prescottprue/testing-react-firebase-apps-with-cypress-7d7a64d155de) for helping me set up testing.